marsanatta/percentile-calculator/README.md

 Linux or Mac environment that can execute java(1.8) and gradle

 ### Run Demo (src/main/java/demo/Demo.java)
-This demo program will process log files in testcases folder and output the current percentiles
+This demo program processes log files in testcases folder and output the current percentiles
 ```$java
 ./gradlew build
 ./gradlew run